WartyMN/68k-mac-cursor-keys-on-opt/README.md

 ## Which systems is it compatible with?
 Good question.
 So far, it has been tested with:
-- Mac Plus with 128/512 keyboard running 6.0.8 (US)
+- Macintosh Plus with 4MB, 6.0.8
-- Mac Classic with Apple Extended Keyboard running 7.1 (US)
-- Sheepshaver (OS X) running 9.0 (Japanese)
+- Mini vMac - various Mac II and Mac Plus configurations
+- Basilisk II - Mac IIci - 7.5.5

 If you test it on another system, please let me know if it works or not.
 I would expect it to not work perfectly for any language/country that has a different arrangement in that part of the keyboard.

 ## Will it work in all apps?
 No, but it should work in all apps that are well-behaved, and which actually have some kind of cursor-based behavior.
-I noticed in testing, for example, that MacWrite (pre-II versions) didn't do anything with the cursor input.
-I tried MacWrite with a Mac that had native cursor keys, they didn't do anything either!
+It actually works in some apps that do not support the native cursor keys, such as MacWrite.
 Your mileage may vary.

-## Why did you make those keys instead of IJKL?
-IJKL does make a better inverted T for cursors, the but problem with that is that you basically can't use the keyboard for any typing at all when you are in that mode.

 ## Can it do my homework?
 Not currently.
 All it does is map 4 keys.
 If you have any idea for other keys, I'm not adverse to mapping more.
 The only concern I have is that the more keys that get remapped, the more the hit on typing performance might be noticeable.
 I didn't do any testing though, so it's possible it's not a concern.
 I'm sure it wouldn't be on anything faster than a bare 68000.